keras-team/keras-io/examples/graphs/md/node2vec_movielens.md

 ---
-## Generate Positive and Negative Examples
+## Generate positive and negative examples

 To train a skip-gram model, we use the generated walks to create positive and negative training examples.
 Each example includes the following features:

 1. `target`: A movie in a walk sequence.
 2. `context`: Another movie in a walk sequence.
 3. `weight`: How many times these two movies occured in walk sequences.